Cup of coffee (sports idiom): In ice hockey

 Players who play only a few games in the National Hockey League and spend the rest of their careers in the American Hockey League or other professional leagues are common in professional hockey.

 Goaltender Tyler Weiman's cup-of-coffee with the 2007–08 Colorado Avalanche included 16 minutes of playing time.

-A special case unique to the NHL is that of the emergency backup goaltender.
+A special case unique to the NHL is that of the Emergency Backup Goaltender (EBUG).
 NHL rules dictate that a team carry at least two goaltenders in every game; however, there are sometimes circumstances (such as a short-notice trade or a mid-game injury) when a team only has one goaltender on the roster and does not have time to call up another from the AHL.
 In such a case, any goaltender 22 years of age or older can be signed as a free agent to a short-term contract to fill the second goaltender position until a more permanent solution can be found.
 Since the other goaltender is certain to play the game in question and is not likely to be injured during game play, the backup goaltender is likely never to set foot on the ice during game play.
+Thus, players with little to no experience can sometimes have a short cup of coffee in the NHL.

+David Ayres is perhaps the most famous EBUG to play a game in the NHL, and the first to be credited with a win in the NHL.
+A Canadian former professional ice hockey goaltender and an occasional Zamboni driver, Ayres stepped in to play goalie for the Carolina Hurricanes in their game against the Toronto Maple Leafs on February 22, 2020.

-Thus, players with little to no experience can sometimes have a short cup of coffee in the NHL (video technician Ryan Vinz is one such example; he was pulled out of the stands to fill the position for one game for the Buffalo Sabres in 2014 despite not playing goalie since high school).
+Video technician Ryan Vinz is another such example; he was pulled out of the stands to fill the position for one game for the Buffalo Sabres in 2014 despite not having played goalie since high school.
 This position is typically held by an older, retired goaltender (Dwayne Roloson, Artūrs Irbe and Bob Essensa, for instance, served in those positions for games in the 2014–15 NHL season).